ftldb/ftldb/README.md

 Not an Oracle user?
 No problem.
-FTLDB also suits for *client-side* code generation for [PostgreSQL](http://postgresql.org), [MySQL](http://mysql.com), [DB2](http://ibm.com/software/data/db2) and any other RDBMS providing a JDBC driver.
+FTLDB also suits for *client-side* code generation for [PostgreSQL](http://postgresql.org), [MySQL](http://mysql.com), [DB2](http://ibm.com/software/data/db2) or any other RDBMS providing a JDBC driver.